VOTING RIGHTS & ELECTIONS

 Here are our Calls to Action, Guides, and Explainers on elections and voting rights.
 Interested in helping us track legislation and policy on this topic at the state or federal level?
 Take action with us.

-Republicans began the new year with a brief asking the Supreme Court to overturn Roe v.
-Wade.
-Of the 39 senators who signed it, Sen. Susan Collins funded 35 of them through her leadership PAC.
-Find details on her PAC and more on her funding and voting history in The Case Against Collins, an online resource for voters who want to look beyond the flashy ads and examine Collins’ increasingly partisan record on important issues for themselves.
+After promising to only serve two terms, Sen. Susan Collins is now running for her fifth term.
+That’s not the only promise to Mainers that she’s broken.
+Learn more in The Case Against Collins, an online resource for voters who want to look beyond the flashy ads and examine Collins’ increasingly partisan record on important issues for themselves.
 QUICK ACTION: Read about Collins’ record and follow the money.read more

 We’re tracking the most concerning nominees to lifetime judicial appointments, in partnership with other progressive groups.
 Because Mitch McConnell slashed the time frame for reviewing nominees, many highly objectionable have been rushed through to confirmation, and others now face IMMINENT votes.